-- Bank 12,650 Dr This is the overall balance obtained by totalling all of the debit and credit entries on the account.
+Bank 12,650 Dr. This is the overall balance obtained by totaling all of the debit and credit entries on the account.

-- Capital Invested 5,000 Cr
+Capital Invested 5,000 Cr

-- Loans Taken 10,000 Cr
+Loans Taken 10,000 Cr

-- Rent 500 Dr
+Rent 500 Dr

-- Equipment 3,000 Dr
+Equipment 3,000 Dr

-- Wine Supplies 800 Dr
+Wine Supplies 800 Dr

-- Wine Sales 2,000 Cr
+Wine Sales 2,000 Cr

-- Wages 50 Dr
+Wages 50 Dr

-To see the overall effects on your accounts, turn to The trial balance report on page 22, where you can see all of the accounts placed together in the Trial Balance.
+To see the overall effects on your accounts, turn to The trial balance report on page 24, where you can see all of the accounts placed together in the Trial Balance.

-Well done.
-Now you've experienced the accounting principles that take place behind the scenes in Sage 50 Accounts.
+Well done!
+You've now become acquainted with the accounting principles that take place behind the scenes in Sage 50 Accounts.